olivernie/vimrc/README.md

 # C/C++ related commands
 ## Cgrep [text]
 Search current folder for C/C++ source/header files.
 Then execute grep *text* from the found files.
 If *text* is omitted, use vim register '/' as text.
+## Grep [text]
+Search current folder for text files.
+Then execute grep *text* from the found files.
+If *text* is omitted, use vim register '/' as text.
 ## G [text]
 Search current window and put the matching lines into a new window.
 ## Tlist